BlondeBurrito/bevy_flowfield_tiles_plugin/README.md

 <details>
 <summary>Click to expand!</summary>

-To enable actors to reuse `FlowFields` (thus avoiding repeated calculations) all `FlowFields` get placed into a `FlowFieldCache` with an identification system.
+To enable actors to reuse `FlowFields` (thus avoiding repeated calculations) a pair of caches are used to store pathing data:

-The cache is made from two sister caches:

 1. Route Cache - when an actor requests to go somewhere a high-level route is generated from describing the overall series of sector-portals to traverse (`PortalGraph` A*).
 If a `FlowField` hasn't yet been calculated then an actor can use the `route_cache` as a fallback to gain a generalist direction they should start moving in.
 Once the `FlowFields` have been built they can swap over to using those more granular paths.
-Additionally changes to `CostFields` can change portal positions and the real best path, `FlowFields` are regenerated for the relevant sectors that `CostFields` have modified so during the regeneration steps an actor can once again use the high-level route as the fallback
+Additionally changes to `CostFields` can change portal positions and the real best path, so `FlowFields` are regenerated for the relevant sectors that `CostFields` have modified and during the regeneration steps an actor can once again use the high-level route as the fallback

-1. Field Cache
+1. Field Cache - for every sector-to-portal part of a route a `FlowField` is built and stored in the cache.
+Actors can poll this cache to get the true flow direction to their goal.
+A Character Controller/Steering Pipeline is responsible for interpreting the values of the `FlowField` to produce movement - while this plugin includes a Steering Pipeline the reality is that every game has it's own quirks and desires for movement so you will most likely want to build your own Pipeline.
+The real point of this plugin is to encapulsate the data structures and logic to make a `FlowField` which an Actor can then read through it's own implementation.

 </details>